-I received my Ph.D. in film and media studies from Indiana University Bloomington, and I have taught at Syracuse University since the fall of 2015.
-As an associate professor of English in the College of Arts & Sciences, I am a member of the Film & Screen Studies faculty and also serve on the advising faculty for the Goldring Arts Journalism and Communications Program in the S.I.
-Newhouse School of Public Communications.
+I received my Ph.D. from the Film and Media Studies program at Indiana University Bloomington before joining the Syracuse University faculty in 2015.
+An associate professor in the Department of English, I am Director of Undergraduate Studies and teach in the Film and Screen Studies track.
+Outside of English, I serve on the advising faculty for the Goldring Arts Journalism and Communications program.

-My research and teaching generally concern U.S. narrative cinema and television, with a central focus on Hollywood cinema of the studio era (that is, from the late 1920s to the early 1960s).
-The more particular interests of my work lie in artistic practice, persona, and celebrity as interfaces between what has been called “classical” Hollywood and the culture of modernity in the middle of the twentieth century.
-For Spring 2021, I received a Humanities Center Faculty Fellowship to complete my current book titled Out of a Misty Dream: Gene Tierney, Female Stardom, and Hollywood's Homefront (under contract with Wayne State University Press).
+My research and teaching generally address topics in U.S. narrative cinema, with a historical focus on Hollywood cinema of the studio era (that is, from the late 1920s to the early 1960s).
+The critical concerns of my work center around artistic practice, persona, and celebrity as interfaces between what has been called “classical” Hollywood and the culture of modernity in the middle of the twentieth century.

 Twin Peaks, by Julie Grossman and Will Scheibel, Wayne State University Press, 2020, 122pp., ISBN: 9780814346235